aws-samples/serverless-patterns/apigw-rest-stepfunctions-express-sync-bedrock-sam/Readme.md

 The stack will output the **api endpoint**.
 You can use *Postman* or *curl* to send a POST request to the API Gateway endpoint.

 ```
-curl -H "Content-type: application/json" -X POST -d '{"prompt_one": "Write a 500 word blog post on The Beatles"}' <Your Sync WF API endpoint>
+curl -H "Content-type: application/json" -X POST -d '{"prompt_one": "Write a 500 word blog post on The Beatles"}' <Your API endpoint>

 ```
-After runnning the above command, API Gateway will invoke the State machine and return the complete results back to the client instead of just the State machine's execution Id.
+After runnning the above command, API Gateway will invoke the State machine and return the results back to the client instead of just the State machine's execution Id.

 ## Cleanup